Skip to Main Content

 Choosing a large life insurance company

 The most obvious reason to go with one of the top life insurance companies is that they typically have more financial assets and, therefore, probably have an easier time achieving financial stability.
 Large life insurance companies also tend to have more years in the business.
-Northwestern Mutual, for example, the second biggest life insurance company in 2023, was founded in 1857.
+Northwestern Mutual, for example, the largest company on our list, was founded in 1857.
 With more than a century and a half writing policies, this company is a leader in the industry with a strong track record of policyholder satisfaction.

 The digital tools offered by large life insurers are often superior to those offered by smaller competitors.
 For example, you might be able to manage your life insurance policy through a smartphone app or get instant quotes online from a company that has the resources to invest in these features.
 Smaller companies may not have the budget to develop advanced technological tools.